avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ```
 Which will search for all tweets with the hashtag #blacklivesmatter and will be placed into a file named tweets.jsonl

-The us-pres-elections-2020 repo provides a python script ‘hydrate.py’ which will run twarc and search through each .txt file which lists about 100,000 tweet IDs for each file and outputs a zipped json file containing all twitter data associated with every tweet ID in that .txt file.
+The us-pres-elections-2020 repo provides a python script ‘hydrate.py’ which will run twarc and search through each .txt filce which lists about 100,000 tweet IDs for each file and outputs a zipped json file containing all twitter data associated with every tweet ID in that .txt file.

 #### Step 2: Running into problems